saraansh/restify-api-basics/README.md

 - npm v6.x or above
 - curl v7.x or above

-To manage multiple NodeJs versions, its recommended to use Node Version Manager
+To manage multiple NodeJs versions, its recommended to use Node Version Manager.

 ## Try It Out